 POA The Rover Company commenced the manufacture of cars in 1904 and may be said to have achieved a position of pre-eminence during the 1930s.
 That decade witnessed a vogue for streamlining first observed in the Chrysler Airflow and soon thereafter widely adopted by prestigious manufacturers such as Talbot, SS cars, and especially Riley, with its range of Kestrel saloons.
 In harmony with this trend Rover developed and constructed their Speed 14 Streamline Coupe of which a total of 380 were manufactured from 1934 to 1936.
 The body work was aluminium and designed by Rover.
 The tuned six-cylinder engine of 1577cc was high compression; gas flowed and fitted with triple SU carburettors.
 Brakes were hydraulic in operation with finned drums and Rudge Whitworth centre lock wire wheels.
 The model was timed at Brooklands in 1935 at 82.57mph and being possessed of 54bhp clearly demonstrated its superiority in power and performance over its nearest competitor, the Riley 12/6 Kestrel.
 When the considerable saving in the purchase price over its Coventry rival was taken into account the advanced and highly specified Rover, with the Company at the peak of its fortunes, must have represented a tempt

-39950.00 Registered in Jersey from new, this RHD 1975 T2 Westfalia with tilt rood has been subject to a full restoration by Le Riche on behalf of a client during the period 2012 /2013, and has covered only 900 miles since completion.
+£37,950.00 Registered in Jersey from new, this RHD 1975 T2 Westfalia with tilt rood has been subject to a full restoration by Le Riche on behalf of a client during the period 2012 /2013, and has covered only 900 miles since completion.
 It is finished in the correct colours of white over beige, complimented by the period Westfalia tartan and fitted interior, which has also been completely fully restored to the original specification.
-Over £40K has been expended on the acquisition and restoration, which covered the body, interior furniture and fittings, upholstery, tilt roof, specialist engine rebuild, brake rebuild, suspension, with the gearbox being checked .
+In excess of £40K has been spent on the acquisition and restoration, which covered the body, interior furniture and fittings, upholstery, tilt roof, specialist engine rebuild, brake rebuild, suspension, with the gearbox being checked .
 The work carried out by Le Riche Restorations is fully detailed in the accompanying history file and photographic record of the work carried out, and as such the Westfalia is ready to drive away and enjoy.
 Being a Westfalia conversion, it is a walk through with a two double berths, the second being in the roof space, our restoration was especially detailed utilising the correct Westfalia material, with the original cabinet and furniture being also similarly restored match.
-The Westfalia is fully equipped with cooker, built in fr
+The Westfalia is fully equipped with cooker, buil

 POA Last edition VW Brazil manufactured.
 Shipped to Jersey via Danbury Caravans in 2007.
 Silver last edition as per the last edition VW beetles in 1978 produced in Germany prior to production moving to Mexico.
 Last edition of the Air Cooled VW Kombi's finished in commemorative silver.
 Manufactured by Volkswagen Brazil from the late 1970's until 2013.
 It comes with a full service History and has been well maintained.
 A good solid van in used condition.
 9 seater with DVD player, stereo, and Limo tinted windows..
 Good solid body and chassis free from corrosion however with the odd paint chip and dint.
 Fitted out in standard format as a 9 seater all in good condition.
 Mostly motorway miles as travelled in Europe extensively.
 Well serviced and maintained.